jamestitus299/interviewtask3/README.md

 react code for a login form
 ```
-The application works great with HTML code, but may give some rendering errors for react code
+The application works great with HTML code, but may give some rendering errors for react code generated